yawaramin/scala-modules/README.md

 just that I've tried to stick closer to the SML names wherever possible.
 In essence, it sets up a signature for a module that can define a comparator function for any given datatype.
-To actually define the comprator, you just need to create a concrete module, an example of which we will see later.
+To actually define the comparator, you just need to create a concrete module, an example of which we will see later.

 ```scala